Activision Blizzard hits Q3 earnings targets with strong World of Warcraft Classic results

 Activision said earlier that Call of Duty: Modern Warfare generated $600 million in its first three days of sales, more than WWII and Black Ops 4, which both made more than $500 million in their opening weekends.
 And today, the company said that Modern Warfare is outselling last year’s Black Ops 4 by a percentage margin in the “teens.”

-This year’s game launched after the third quarter, on October 25, and it is edgy with ultra-violent scenes in the single-player campaign that include torture, child combat, and shooting unarmed women.
+This year’s game launched after the third quarter, on October 25, and it is edgy with ultraviolent scenes in the single-player campaign that include torture, child combat, and shooting unarmed women.
 Fans have reacted positively to the realism of both the content and the graphics, as it brings the game closer to being more like a documentary of modern warfare.

 But the game has faced protests in Russia because it depicts Russian soldiers as war criminals, and it has a fictionalized “Highway of Death” that is blamed on Russian bombers, even though there was an actual “Highway of Death” scene perpetrated by Americans in the Gulf War.
 Call of Duty Mobile, which launched on October 1, generated more than 100 million downloads in its first month, which Kotick said in an earnings call was one of the most successful mobile launches ever.
-The game is in the top ten in monetization charts in more than 100 countries.
+The game is in the top 10 in monetization charts in more than 100 countries.

-Coddy Johnson, chief operating officer, said in a call that the company will be able to spend a lot of money marketing Call of Duty Mobile, and this will affect profitability in Q4.
+Chief operating officer Coddy Johnson said in a call that Activision Blizzard will be able to spend a lot of money marketing Call of Duty Mobile, and this will affect profitability in Q4.

 Meanwhile, the Blizzard Entertainment side of the company showed off its games in the works such as Diablo IV and Overwatch 2 last week at its BlizzCon 2019 conference in Anaheim, California.
 While the company faced some protesters related to its banning of a Hearthstone player who advocated liberating Hong Kong, the games were pretty much well received.